 What is the best Telecaster right now?

-Let's say your piggy bank has a bit more meat on its bones, you might want to consider the 70th Anniversary Broadcaster.
+Let's say you have a little more cash in your wallet, you might want to consider the 70th Anniversary Broadcaster.
 This exquisite tone machine replicates the original 1950 guitar down to its body shape, fingerboard radius, and pickup spec.
 You also get the big "U" profile neck that is way easier to handle than you'd imagine.
-More on that in a bit.

 A great Fender Telecaster should sound the business before you even plug it into a guitar amp.
-Give one a good old strum and expect loads of sustain and a bright tone.
-If it sounds good acoustically it should be a winner when you amplify the thing.
+Give one a good old strum and you should expect to hear loads of sustain and a bright tone.
+If it sounds good acoustically it should be a winner when you amplify it.
 Remember that two identical Teles can sound and feel very different so it pays to paw at a few examples.

-Early '50s spec models will have maple fingerboards which add to the guitar's inherent brightness.
+Early '50s spec models will come replete with maple fingerboards which add to the guitar's inherent brightness.
 Notes will sound snappy.
 Later '50s and '60s style models generally come loaded with warmer sounding rosewood 'boards.
 Sub-$/£1,000 examples are now supplied with rosewood substitutes like Pau Ferro and Indian Laurel.
 These timbers look a bit like rosewood but can sound as bright as maple due to their hardness.

 The best Telecasters you can buy right now